pigne/teaching/_posts/WebDev1/2019-02-11-advanced-stuff.md

 The function runs asynchronously (via the event loop) and uses a `Promise`  to return values.

-The syntaxe and structure of the function *looks* synchronous and is easier to read and write than async code.
+The syntax and structure of the function *looks* synchronous and is easier to read and write than async code.

 ```js
 async function name([param[, param[, ... param]]]) {